Lisp-Stat/documentation/content/en/docs/Tutorials/plotting.md

 which has a schema validator.
 Generally these kinds of syntax errors are easy to spot once they're pointed out by Visual Studio.

-Use "open in vega editor" to see if the schema was output correctly Open in Visual Studio code

 #### Something is displayed

 If you see the three ellipses, then you can open the plot in the